Money Goal Hacks: 3 Genius Ways To Consolidate Debt

 Consolidating your debt with a personal loan can help and/or hurt your credit score.
 When you use the loan to pay off your credit cards, you lower your credit utilization, which measures how much of your credit limit is tied up.
 Lowering credit utilization can help your credit.

-On the other hand, applying for a loan typically requires a hard credit check, which can temporarily ding your credit score.
+On the other hand, applying for a personal loan typically requires a hard credit check, which can temporarily ding your credit score.
 And if you turn around and rack up new credit card debt, your credit score could suffer.

 Making late payments on your new loan can also hurt your credit score, while on-time payments can help.